reddniharika/Wine-quality-prediction/README.md

 Contributors:

-Sean Mullane
+Sean Mullane,
-Niharika Reddy
+Niharika Reddy,
-Beni Shpringer
+Beni Shpringer,
 Sakshi Jawarani

 The said project was done as a part of final project for Statistics 6021: Introduction to Linear Regression Models.